RebootJeff/rebootjeff.github.io/source/_posts/2015-12-11-example-refactoring-to-functional-js-combine-keyed-lists.markdown

 >
 > **--You (probably)**

 We can stop referring to the input as `keyedArrays`.
-Our function `flattenArrayHash` has now been written in a **pointfree (aka point-free aka tacit) style**.
+Our function `combineKeyedArrays` has now been written in a **pointfree (aka point-free aka tacit) style**.
 In other words, we no longer need to name - and refer back to - any parameter variable.

 Think of it like the verbs "hit" and "type" in the English language.
 The word "hit" is a bit vague, so you probably should include more context or *references* for clarity.
 Are you hitting a person in a fight?
 Are you hitting some books to study?
 Are you hitting the bed to sleep?
 Are you hitting a keyboard button to type?